earthai-tech/fusionlab-learn/docs/source/citing.rst

 How to Cite
 =============

-If you use ``fusionlab`` in your research, projects, or publications, we appreciate citations!
+If you use ``fusionlab-learn`` in your research, projects, or publications, we appreciate citations!
 Proper acknowledgment helps support the project's development and allows others to find the work.

 Citing the Software
 -------------------

-To cite the ``fusionlab`` software package itself, please include the version number you used, the authors/contributors, the title, year, and the project's URL.
+To cite the ``fusionlab-learn`` software package itself, please include the version number you used, the authors/contributors, the title, year, and the project's URL.
 You can find the installed version using: